JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 * **This convolutional neural network architecture can reasonably also be trained on CT-Scan image data (that many Covid19 papers seem to concern), separate from the Xray data (from the non-Covid19 Pneumonia Kaggle Process) upon which training occured.**

 * Countries with aggressive/thorough testing, seem to face lower mortality rates (eg [South Korea, <1% mortality rate](https://www.businessinsider.com/south-korea-coronavirus-testing-death-rate-2020-3)) versus countries with terrible/barely existent testing/screening, (eg [USA >3.5% mortality rate, close to the global mortality rate of ~3.4%](https://www.businessinsider.com/us-worlds-highest-coronavirus-death-rate-limited-testing-2020-3)).
-This project serves to contribute to extensive testing efforts, to help minimize spread.
+This project serves to contribute to extensive testing efforts, to help minimize spread potentially exponential spread in newly affected regions, and otherwise aid in control even after wide-spread.

 # NON-COVID19 PNEUMONIA AND COVID19 PNEUMONIA DETECTION